 That could be sales trends in your industry by year, the popularity of certain products, the impact of different innovations, and more.

-Video is another great content medium that presents information in an engaging, efficient, and user-friendly way.
+Video is another excellent content medium that presents information in an engaging, efficient, and user-friendly way.

-Plus, Google really likes to see videos on pages since they provide a great user experience.
+Plus, Google likes to see videos on pages since they provide a great user experience.

-Your business can use videos like this to improve your rankings in search results, attract more traffic to your website, and provide a quality experience to your users.
+Your business can use videos to improve your rankings in search results, attract more traffic to your website, and provide a quality experience to your users.

 That shows everyone — including Google — that you're an authoritative source on your industry, and that kind of reputation goes a long way online.

 Podcasts are episodic audio content that allow you to discuss issues in your industry.
 You can make a podcast for about $100, and it comes with a whole host of SEO benefits.

 Podcasts let you showcase your expertise by discussing current industry topics, offering advice, or even making predictions about your industry's future.

 You can even use it as a source of revenue if you'd like to sell ad space.
 While that's not common for business podcasts, it's still a possibility.